Notes on the Geography of South Africa: Cape Town Since 1900

 A cast-iron riot at the Blue Lodge, originally a boarding house built in 1900 by Max Rosenberg, father of Vera Atkins of spymaster fame.
 Enlarged in 1904, the building went into a long decline but was restored in the 1980s.
-The cast iron bits and the gables are original, but the ground floor exterior had been improved in the 1970s and it's been left as it was then.
+The cast iron bits and the gables are original, but the ground floor exterior was modified in the 1970s.

-A near copy, this was formerly Shap's Central Pharmacy, Its ornamental details were added in 1900 by William Black, but those on the ground floor have been stripped.
+A near copy, this was formerly Shap's Central Pharmacy.
+The ornamental details were added in 1900 by William Black, but those on the ground floor have been stripped.
 The owners of the taller buildings behind must shake their heads at the loss of leasable space.

 A bigger version, completed in 1883 and formerly the YMCA.
 The architect was Charles Freeman, who also designed the much larger Standard Bank building, coming up shortly.
 The top floor is a later addition, from 1903.

 A particularly elegant version, originally for Carl Herman and Co., restored with a high-risk but successful color.

 KFC finds a home under a Dutch gable.
 Behind it, Truworth's.
 On this side Cuthbert's, "the grand boot store," which was originally housed in an even more ornamented building.
 Cuthbert's had stores across South Africa, including a prominent building that still stands in Johannesburg.